-A rider not finishing a Special Stage (DNF) will NOT be allowed to rejoin the race at any time.
-Any rider that rejoins the race after a DNF will be disqualified from the General Classification.
+A rider not finishing a Special Stage (DNF - Did Not Finish) will NOT be allowed to rejoin the race at any time.

+Any rider who subsequently rejoins the race after a Special Stage DNF will be disqualified from the General Classification.